luczod/cppClass/chapter_4/readme.md

 ### Allocation
 - A variable is simply an object that has a name.
 - Every object requires storage.
 You reserve storage for objects in a process called allocation.
-- An object’s storage duration begins when the object is allocated andends when the object is deallocated.
+- An object’s storage duration begins when the object is allocated and ends when the object is deallocated.
 - A data buffer (or just buffer) is a region of memory used to store data temporarily while it is being moved from one place to another.

 ### Static Members